Meng-zhen-Li/Generalized-GW/README.md

 # Generalized-GW
 This is an implementation of the generalized Gromov-Wasserstein algorithm.
 The generalized GW is a supervised network alignment method, and it introduces a loss function based on the topological similarity as well as their relations with the known matching nodes.
-The code also outputs the optimal transport of GW as a baseline.

 ## Input Data
 The input data of generalized GW should be the adjacency matrices of the pair of networks to be aligned, and the known overlaps between them.
 The data(adjacency matrices and num_overlap) should be saved in one .mat file, with the two adjacency matrices and the number of overlaps.
 Two types of input files can be accepted: